marlapativ/arcademania/README.md

 ## Project Description

-* The idea is to develop a website which will allow user to select and play games according to their choice.
+* The idea is to develop a website with multiple games which will allow user to select and play games according to their choice.
 * Different types of games will be available on the portal.
 * User will have to signup & login to play the games.
 * Scores for each game will be stored & we will maintain a Leaderboard displaying user performace across the games.